mikeal/ZDAG/README.md

 b does not because the token used to open the list also hinted the type for every entry.

-The same rules are applied for link, string, and byte values.
+The same rules are applied when string, link, or byte types are used consisently.

 ```js
 const a = { 'true': 'true', 'false', false }